In which part of the adult long bone is hematopoietic tissue prim... | Channels for Pearson+

 1

-Understand the term 'hematopoietic tissue': Hematopoietic tissue is responsible for the production of blood cells, including red blood cells, white blood cells, and platelets.
+Understand the function of hematopoietic tissue: Hematopoietic tissue is responsible for the production of blood cells, including red blood cells, white blood cells, and platelets.
 This process is called hematopoiesis.

-Identify the location of hematopoietic tissue in adults: In adults, hematopoietic tissue is primarily found in red bone marrow, which is located in specific regions of long bones and other bones.
+Identify the location of red bone marrow: In adults, red bone marrow, which contains hematopoietic tissue, is primarily found in the epiphysis (the ends of long bones) and in flat bones such as the sternum and pelvis.

-Differentiate between red and yellow bone marrow: Red bone marrow is involved in blood cell production, while yellow bone marrow primarily stores fat and is found in the diaphysis (shaft) of long bones.
+Differentiate between red and yellow bone marrow: Yellow bone marrow, found in the diaphysis (shaft of long bones), primarily stores fat and does not play a significant role in hematopoiesis.

-Locate red bone marrow in long bones: In adult long bones, red bone marrow is primarily located in the epiphyses (the ends of the bone), within the spongy bone tissue.
-This is where hematopoiesis occurs.
+Eliminate incorrect options: Articular cartilage and periosteum are not involved in hematopoiesis.
+Articular cartilage covers the ends of bones at joints, and the periosteum is a fibrous membrane covering the outer surface of bones.

-Exclude incorrect options: The periosteum is a fibrous membrane covering the bone and does not contain hematopoietic tissue.
-Articular cartilage at the bone ends provides smooth surfaces for joint movement but is not involved in hematopoiesis.
-Yellow bone marrow in the diaphysis is not hematopoietic tissue.
+Conclude that the correct answer is red bone marrow in the epiphysis, as this is where hematopoietic tissue is primarily located in adult long bones.

 Watch next